Top Things to Do in Warsaw in One Day

 After the vodka tasting session, take some time to recover, because there is still one last attraction to close your 24-hour tour.

-A Pub Crawl with Premium Open Bar in Warsaw
+A Pub Crawl with Premium Open Bar (If you Visit Warsaw During the Night)

 A good pub crawl in Warsaw will immerse you in the boisterous revelry of the Polish capital’s nightlife.
 Visit a selection of Warsaw’s most stylish and evocative bars and pubs with a professional guide and enjoy free drinks and exclusive deals at each one.
 Finish your exciting night in a famous club, where you may dance and drink till the wee hours of the morning.